jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

 cd ..
 ```
-Note this might take several weeks of computational runtime and considerable (e.g., 200 GB) RAM!!
+This might take several weeks of computational runtime and considerable (e.g., 200 GB) RAM!!
-If you just want the genome bins, you can skip running ATLAS yourself and just directly download the bins (see below).
+If you just want the genome bins, you can skip running ATLAS yourself and just directly download the bins from
+the [Zenodo repo associated with this code repository](https://doi.org/10.5281/zenodo.3930110).
+Specifically, look for `lake_survey_MAGs.tar.gz`.

 Note that the above ATLAS run will get you close to the end of the pipeline but will run into two errors and stop.
 You then have to work around those errors and keep going.
 (These errors were fixed in subsequent versions of ATLAS.)